-It’s never a bad time to look forward to changes that might have an impact on the business… especially financially.
-Many CFOs find that they’re faced with four primary areas of focus in 2022: People, money, data and technology, with some overlap among the four.
+With such a volatile economy over the past year, it’s never a bad time to prepare for more changes that might affect your business… especially financially.
+Many CFOs find they’re faced with four primary areas of focus in 2023: People, money, data, and technology, with some overlap among the four.
 Here we’ll briefly cover our predictions for the challenges heads of finance will likely face in the coming year.

 Attracting and Retaining Talent

-CFOs have long been the keeper of the checkbook and creating cost structures, but the task of controlling costs has become increasingly complicated yet still essential to long-term strategy.
-Growing costs continue to outpace revenue, making it a challenge to transform sustained growth into prolonged profitability — especially while navigating the post-pandemic economic indicators confronting nearly every business.
+CFOs have long been the keepers of the checkbook and creating cost structures, but the task of controlling costs has become increasingly complicated yet still essential to long-term strategy.
+Rising costs continue to outpace revenue, making it a challenge to transform sustained growth into prolonged profitability—especially while navigating the post-pandemic economic indicators confronting nearly every business.

 Today’s CFOs face: